Xiahou Lingnü

 The most notable information about her comes from Huangfu Mi's Biographies of Exemplary Women (Lienü Zhuan), which was supposed to be an instructional text for confucian women.
-Due to her heroic act of remaining loyal to the Cao family even when them was in disgrace, she was immortalized as one of the most memorable acts of loyalty performed by a woman in Chinese history.
+Due to her heroic act of remaining loyal to the Cao family even when they were in disgrace, she was immortalized as one of the most memorable acts of loyalty performed by a woman in Chinese history.

 Genealogy and arrival to the Cao family

-Xiahou Lingnü nasceu como filha de Xiahou Wenning.
-Entre seus parentes estão os generais famosos.
-Xiahou Dun • e Xiahou Yuan, que serviram Cao Cao o fundador do estado de Cao Wei.
-Outros possíveis parentes dela são; Lady Xiahou, que se casou Zhang Fei • De Shu Han • estado; Xiahou Ba, um general Cao Wei que desertou para o Estado de Shu logo após o Expedições do Norte de Jiang Wei; e Xiahou Hui, membro da família Cao e esposa de Sima Shi (filho de Sima Yi), sua morte poderia ter iniciado tensões entre o clã Sima e o clã Cao.
-As filhas de Senhora Xiahou (esposa de Zhang Fei e sobrinha de Xiahou Yuan), Imperatriz Jing'ai e Imperatriz Zhang tornaram-se imperatrizes do estado de Shu Han, fazendo com que o clã Xiahou se dividisse entre as duas facções.
+Xiahou Lingnü was the daughter of Xiahou Wenning.
+Among her relatives are the famous generals Xiahou Dun and Xiahou Yuan, who served Cao Cao the founder of the state of Cao Wei.
+Other possible relatives of her are; Lady Xiahou, who married Zhang Fei from Shu Han state; Xiahou Ba, a Cao Wei general who defected to Shu State shortly after the Jiang Wei's Northern Expeditions; and Xiahou Hui, member of the Cao family and wife of Sima Shi (Sima Yi's eldest son), her death could have started tensions between the Sima clan and the Cao clan.
+The daughters of Lady Xiahou (wife of Zhang Fei and niece of Xiahou Yuan), Empress Jing'ai and Empress Zhang became empresses of the state of Shu Han, making the Xiahou clan divided between the two factions.

 Lingnu entered a political marriage with the regent Cao Shuang's cousin Cao Wenshu (曹文叔), making her an upper class aristocrat.
 During the marriage she had no children.